nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Audio Playback with AVFoundation

-Once there's a library access and read of audio files, implementing an audio player feels pretty simple: you just have to initialize an instance of `AVAudioPlayer` and let the audio play.
+After the library is indexed, implementing an audio player feels pretty simple: you just have to initialize an instance of `AVAudioPlayer` and let the audio play.
 Additionally, for quality-of-life features: playing music from the control center, I had to implement the `AVAudioPlayerDelegate` protocol and also hooked into Apple's `MPRemoteCommandCenter`, which lets developers respond to system-level playback controls.

 ## Reflections: Apple, Developer Lock-In, and the Future